Skip to content

 What do SPF, PA, and UVA-PF mean?

-SPF describes protection against UVB, which causes sunburn.
-UVA is key for skin aging and deeper cellular damage.
+SPF describes protection against UVB radiation, which causes sunburn.
+For skin aging and deeper cellular damage, UVA radiation is the crucial factor.
 In Europe, UVA protection is regulated as UVA-PF and must be at least one third of the SPF.
 In Korea and Japan, UVA protection is usually shown with the PA label, which is based on PPD values.
-PA+ to PA++++ indicates the level of UVA protection, with PA++++ being the highest.
-We explain the core difference between UVA and UVB in sun protection here in a nutshell.
+PA+ to PA++++ indicates how strong the UVA protection is, with PA++++ marking the highest level.
+We summarize the basic difference between UVA and UVB radiation in this guide.

 EU vs Korea/Japan: labels and testing approaches